PyChina/weekly/content/Issue/issue-400.md

     + MIGUEL GRINBERG

-“For many types of applications, at times it is necessary to pause the running of the program until some external condition occurs. […] In this article I’m going to show you a few different ways to wait.”
+"For many types of applications, at times it is necessary to pause the running of the program until some external condition occurs. [... ] In this article I'm going to show you a few different ways to wait."

 - [Python Tricks: 一系列很棒的Python功能](https://pycoders.com/link/3164/web)
     + DAN BADER
     + sponsor

-Discover Python’s best practices with simple examples and start writing even more beautiful + Pythonic code.
-“Python Tricks: The Book” shows you exactly how.
-You’ll master intermediate and advanced-level features in Python with practical examples and a clear narrative.
+Discover Python's best practices with simple examples and start writing even more beautiful + Pythonic code.
+"Python Tricks: The Book" shows you exactly how.
+You'll master intermediate and advanced-level features in Python with practical examples and a clear narrative.
 Get the book + video bundle 33% off →

 (`是也乎:`